-Output Message Input Parameters Description PUB.
+Output Message Input Parameters Description FGD.
+OP.
+LBL. (cont.) operational labels are automatically assigned.
+I/O assignments.
+No foreground operational labels can be assigned to RAD files at SYSGEN time.
+RBM LWA = + xxxx None At this point, SYSGEN will have sufficient information to calculate the exact size of RBM.
+This message is output to the operator as an aid in the follow-on inputs.
+If the user has only background, he will have to input an address for the start of the background (i.e., at least 17 cells greater than the RBM LWA output).
+This value (i.e., + xxxx) can be predetermined by using the algorithm given in Appendix I. Any excess space will be used as the RBM Patch area.
+PUB.
 LIB.
-FWA [†] Address If zero has been input for the number of DEFs in the Public Library, this typeout will not occur.
-Other- wise, the input should reflect the first word address of the Public Library (which may be equal to RBM LWA).
+FWA ^{tt} Address If zero has been input for the number of DEFs in the Public Library, this typeout will not occur.
+Otherwise, the input should reflect the first word address (FWA) of the Public Library (which may be equal to RBM LWA).
 An input of zero is illegal.
 This value is stored in zero table location K:PLFWA.
 RES.
 FGD.
-FWA [†] Address First word address of the resident foreground area.
+FWA ^{tt} Address First word address of the resident foreground area.
 An input of zero indicates no resident foreground.
 This value is stored in zero table K:RFFWA.
 NONRES.
 FGD.
-FWA [†] Address First word address of nonresident foreground area.
+FWA ^{tt} Address First word address of nonresident foreground area.
 An input of zero indicates no nonresident foreground.
 This value is stored in zero table location K:NFFWA.
 BCKG.
-FWA [†] Address First word address of background memory.
-This ad- dress must start on a page boundary (some multiple of 100 16).
-This value is stored in zero table loca- tion K:BACKBG.
+FWA ^{tt} Address First word address (FWA) of background memory.
+This address must start on a page boundary (some multiple of 100 16).
+This value is stored in zero table location K:BACKBG.